Ivan Ivanov (footballer, born 1988): Senior

 Ivanov made his debut for the senior national team on 20 August 2008, in a 2–1 win against Bosnia and Herzegovina, during which he entered the match as a substitute in the 67th minute.
 He also came on as a substitute for the naturalized Brazilian Lúcio Wagner in a World Cup qualifier against Italy on 10 October 2008.
 He played the full 90 minutes in another World Cup qualifier against Georgia five days later, which also ended in a scoreless draw.
 On 10 October 2009, Ivanov earned his fourth cap in a 4–1 away loss against Cyprus, attracting some criticism from the media for defensive mistakes.
 Nonetheless, he played in the next match against Georgia.

 On 6 September 2011, Ivanov netted his first national team goal, opening the scoring in a 3–1 away loss against Switzerland in a Euro 2012 qualifier.
 He became an integral part of the national team in the following years.
-After missing the qualifiers for Euro 2016 due to continued struggles with injuries, Ivanov made his return to the team on 6 September 2016, in the 4:3 win over Luxembourg in a 2018 World Cup qualification match.
+After missing the qualifiers for Euro 2016 through injury, Ivanov made his return to the team on 6 September 2016, in the 4–3 win over Luxembourg in a 2018 World Cup qualification match.